Chloé van Soeterstède

 North American Representation

 Chloé van Soeterstède is attracting the attention of orchestras across the globe for her intuitive, sensitive, expressive music-making and her charming and positive presence on the podium.
-She is praised repeatedly for her attention to detail, her energy and enthusiasm, and efficiency in rehearsal.
-Many orchestras are re-inviting, and the coming seasons will bring many debuts across Europe and North America, as well as many re-invitations.
+She is praised repeatedly for her attention to detail, her energy and enthusiasm, and efficiency in rehearsal, and the coming seasons bring many debuts across Europe and North America, as well as many re-invitations.
 In January 2022 she joined the Orchestre d’Auvergne’s artistic team as Artist-in-Residence, alongside their Associate Conductors Enrico Onofri and Christian Zacharias, and Chief Conductor Thomas Zehetmair.

 In 21/22 van Soeterstède’s European debuts include the RTVE Symphony Orchestra (Madrid), Orquesta Sinfónica de Castilla y León (Valladolid), Tenerife Symphony, Orchestre Philharmonique Royal de Liège, Orchestre de Pau Pays de Béarn, Gävle Symphony (Sweden) and Bournemouth Symphony.
-She also returns to the Royal Philharmonic Orchestra for a concert in their Cadogan Hall series, to the Orchestre National de Lorraine, the GiOrquestra in Spain and makes her debut with the Orchestre d’Auvergne on a tour of French summer festivals, before returning for a concert in Paris later in the season.
+She also returns to the Royal Philharmonic Orchestra for a concert in their Cadogan Hall series, to the Orchestre National de Lorraine, the GiOrquestra in Spain and to the Orchestre d’Auvergne for concerts in Commentry and Paris.
 In North America she debuts with the Orlando Phliharmonic and with the LA Philharmonic Orchestra, who have announced her as one of their Dudamel Fellows for the 21/22 season.